ttulka/thistledb/client/README.md

 jsonPublisher.serial();
 ```

-If run in **serial** the order of elements always matchs the order the elements are consumed from a source.
+If run in **serial** the order of elements always matchs the order the elements are consumed from the source.
 If run in **parallel** the order of elements is unpredictable.

 Examples: